OD-Stega: LLM-Based Relatively Secure Steganography via Optimized Distributions: Proposed Methodology

 \section{Proposed Methodology}

-A well-known fact in data compression is that the expected minimum number of bits to represent a message symbol following a probability $P$ is \(H(P)\), i.e., the entropy of symbol \citep{cover1991elements}, and AC is one algorithm that can compress at a rate close to the minimum value.
+A well-known fact in data compression is that the expected minimum number of bits to represent a symbol following a probability $P$ is the entropy \(H(P)\) \citep{cover1991elements}, and AC is an algorithm that can compress at a rate close to this rate.
 The same relation holds for LLM-based steganography using AC, in the sense that the expected number of secret message bits that can be embedded for a given token position-$i$ is the entropy of the conditional distribution \(H(P^{i})\).
 For example, if a token has a conditional distribution of $\{\frac{1}{4},\frac{1}{4},\frac{1}{4},\frac{1}{4}\}$ on four possible token values, then 2 bits of secret message can be embedded in the stego-text.

-It is obvious that a slight modification to the probability distribution from the true natural language distribution is nearly imperceptible to a human reader, or even to a computer program for that matter.
-We can take advantage of such an opportunity to make the conditional distribution $P$ more amicable for embedding secret message bits, i.e., choose a different distribution $Q$ such that the entropy \(H(Q)\) is larger.
-As long as $Q$ is similar enough to $P$, we expect the generated stego-text to be nearly imperceptible, which leads us to the formulation given next.
+If Eve is a weak detector, then we can take advantage of the opportunity to make the conditional distribution $P$ more amicable for embedding secret message bits, i.e., choose a different distribution $Q$ with a higher \(H(Q)\).
+If $Q$ is close to $P$, we expect the generated stego-text to be nearly imperceptible to Eve.
+We model the detector strength of Eve via a divergence constraint $\delta$.
+By tuning $\delta$, we can recover a perfectly secure scheme or explicitly exploit Eve's limitations, leading to the formulation below.